LyashenkoGS/jenkins-playbook/README.md

 A collection of playbooks to install:

 * Oracle JDK 1.8
-* Jenkins server 2.75 with required plugins
+* Jenkins server 2.75 with required plugins (blue ocean by default)

 ### Requirements